Bread, Love and Dreams: Reception

 Pane, amore e fantasia is usually considered the most famous example of Pink neorealism.

 The film contains what many critics regard as Gina Lollobrigida's best and most naturalistic performance.

+Sequels

-The film's popularity resulted in two sequels, one with Lollobrigida: Pane, amore e gelosia (US title: Frisky) and the open-ended Pane, amore e...
-(English title: Scandal in Sorrento) starring Sophia Loren in the female lead role.
+The film's popularity resulted in two sequels, one with Lollobrigida in 1954: Pane, amore e gelosia (Bread, Love and Jealousy, US title: Frisky) and the open-ended Pane, amore e...
+(English title: Scandal in Sorrento) in 1955, starring Sophia Loren in the female lead role.
 De Sica also reprised his role in the Spanish-set Bread, Love and Andalusia (1958).

 In popular culture

 In The Andy Griffith Show, Season 5, Episode 17, Barney Fife sends a letter saying he watched this movie while on vacation in Raleigh, NC.
 However, he calls the movie “Bread, Love and Beans” in his letter to Andy.